mute-key/arkos-es-art-book-next-4x3/README.md

     - Max (1.4x)
 * Added option to select how many systems to display on system view.
     - 5 Systems
-    - 3 Systems (this is seems to be the default for a lot of 1x1 screen aspect ratio devices)
+    - 3 Systems (this seems to be the default for a lot of 1x1 screen aspect ratio devices)

 ## Sidenote (Disclaimer)